apache/directory-fortress-core/README.md

  2016-01-07 09:18:042 INFO  CommandLineInterpreter:1443 - U   SN   [testuser1]
  ```

-5. Or perform any of the other APIs in a shell interpreter, follow instructions in the command line interpreter reference manual contained within the generated javadoc:
+5. Or perform any of the other APIs as a shell program, follow instructions in the command line interpreter reference manual, contained within the generated javadoc:
  * [./target/site/apidocs/org/apache/directory/fortress/core/cli/package-summary.html/package-summary.html](./target/site/apidocs/org/apache/directory/fortress/core/cli/package-summary.html)

 ___________________________________________________________________________________
 # SECTION 11.
-Instructions to run the command console.
+Instructions to run the Apache Fortress Command Console.

- The Fortress Console is an interactive program that is useful for ad-hoc creating and testing of data.
+ The Command Console is an interactive program that is allows ad-hoc edit and reporting on data stored in LDAP server.

 1. From **FORTRESS_HOME** enter the following command: